kristySpringman/FormSubmission/README.md

 * React

 ## Features:
-* Every time the user clicks submit, their text (a string) is appended onto an array
+* Every time the user clicks submit, their text (a string) is appended onto an array.